rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/logging/syslog/_index.md

 1. Select a **Log Severity** for events that are logged to the Syslog server.
 For more information on each severity level, see the [Syslog protocol documentation](https://tools.ietf.org/html/rfc5424#page-11).

+    - By specifying a **Log Severity** does not mean that will act as a filtering mechanism for logs.
+To do that you should use a parser on the Syslog server.

 ## Encryption Configuration

 If your Syslog server is using **TCP** protocol and uses TLS, you need to select **Use TLS** and complete the **Encryption Configuration** form.